cmdruid/regtest-workbench/README.md

 ```
 Each node is designed to automatically connect with peers (*on bitcoin and lightning*), request funds from a designated node, open channels, and auto-balance those channels.
 All argument flags are optional.
 The final argument will designate your node with a name tag.

 Use the `--mine` flag with your first node in order to initiate the chain.
-Your miner will detect a new chain, then auto-generate new blocks up to a certain height.
+Your miner will detect a new chain, then auto-generate blocks up to a certain height.
 Block rewards require 100 blocks to mature, so the default height is 150.

-Your miner is also configured to watch the mempool, then auto-mine a block when it sees unconfirmed transactions.
-The default poll time is 2 seconds, in order to process transactions quickly.
-If you wish to deploy multiple miners, you may want to use a longer poll time in order to avoid chain splits.
+By default, Your miner is configured to watch the mempool, then auto-mine blocks when it sees an unconfirmed transaction.
+The default poll time is 2 seconds so that transactionswill confirm quickly.
+If you wish to deploy multiple miners, you should use longer timings in order to avoid chain splits.

-Your miner can be configured by specifying a configuration string, in the format of `--mine=polltime,intervaltime,fuzzamount` in seconds.
+The format for configuring your mining node is `--mine=polltime,intervaltime,fuzzamount` in seconds.
 For example, the configuration `0,10,20` will disable polling, schedule a block every 10 seconds, plus a random value between 1 and 20.

 The `--peers` and `--channels` flags will intsruct nodes on whom to peer and open channels with.
 These flags accept a comma-separated list of nametags (*e.x alice,bob,carol*).
 The `--faucet` flag will instruct your node to request funding from another node.
 Nodes are smart enough to configure their own wallets, negotiate funding, and balance their channels accordingly!